 Smartphones have also democratized content creation.
 Whether it’s shooting videos, recording podcasts, or writing blog posts, smartphones offer user-friendly, accessible tools for amateurs to share their passions and expertise with the world.

 For example, the rise of TikTok, a platform largely built around short, smartphone-captured videos, has turned everyday users into content creators with vast followings.
+Moreover, the process becomes simple by using an online video maker with highly effective features!
 The ease of creating and sharing content directly from a mobile device has lowered the barriers to entry in the content creation space.